moby/moby/man/docker-inspect.1.md

 # EXAMPLES

-Getting information on an image where image name conflict with the container name, e,g both image and container are named rhel7.
+Get information about an image when image name conflicts with the container name, e.g. both image and container are named rhel7:

     $ docker inspect --type=image rhel7
     [